leloykun/leloykun.github.io/content/ponder/test-time-regression/index.md

 > Note: This was originally posted as a Twitter thread.
 I've reformatted it here for better readability.

-By now, you've probably already heard of linear attention, in-context learning, test-time scaling, etc...
+By now, you've probably already heard of linear attention, in-context learning, test-time scaling, and etc...

 Here, I'll discuss: